 Not only do long laces look bad, but they get caught on things and are easy to step on.
 They seem to come untied constantly.

 So, instead of buying new shoelaces, I decided to shorten them.
-After a bit of searching, I found this amazing website dedicated to all thing shoelaces – different knots, types of laces, and even how to deal with excess length.
+After a bit of searching, I found this amazing website dedicated to all things shoelace-related — different knots, types of laces, and even how to deal with excess length.

-The whole operation – including a quick trip to the hardware store – took about a half hour, and it only cost $4.
-Here’s how I did it:
+The whole operation, including a quick trip to the hardware store, took about a half hour, and it only cost $4.
+Here’s a quick overview of how I did it:

 What You Need

 This step is easy.
-Just take the shoelaces out of your shoes.
+Just take the shoelaces out of each shoe.

 Step 3: Cut Your Laces

-Your aglets (ends) only need to be a half inch long.
-Measure your tubing and cut off four half inch pieces.
+Your aglets (tips) should be 1/2 inch long.
+Measure your tubing and cut it into 4 pieces (each a half inch long).

 Step 5: Insert Lace Into Tube

-Fit the loose aglet over the end of your trimmed lace.
-The end of the lace should be flush with the end of the tubing.
-No excess lace should be hanging out past the end of the aglet.
+Fit the loose aglet over the end of your trimmed lace so the end of the lace is flush (no excess lace hanging out).

-Use a lighter, matches or candle to shrink the tubing around the shoelace.
-It doesn't take much heat.
-Hold the lace a couple of inches above the flame, and don't let the rubber melt.
-If it starts smoking or bubbling, it's too hot!
+Use a lighter to shrink the tubing around the shoelace.
+Hold the lace a couple of inches above the flame; it doesn't take much heat (don't melt the rubber!).

 Step 7: Lace Up Your Shoes